jamesmh/coravel/Docs/Scheduler.md

 Schedule workers solves this problem!

-A schedule worker is just a pipeline that you can assign to your tasks - each worker is executed on it's own dedicated thread(s) so you can make your schedules more efficient and scalable.
+A schedule worker is just a pipeline that you can assign to your tasks.

+Each worker is executed on it's own dedicated thread(s) so you can make your schedules more efficient and scalable.

 To begin assigning a schedule worker to a group of scheduled tasks use `OnWorker(string workerName)`: